daos-stack/daos/docs/QSG/build_from_scratch.md

 ### CentOS

-On CentOS7, please run the following command from the DAOS tree.
+On CentOS7, please run the following command from the DAOS tree as root or via sudo.

 ```bash
 $ ./utils/scripts/install-centos7.sh